wgu-opensource/openedx-mfe-learning/docs/design/sidebar.md

 - `isExpanded`: This is a boolean value that indicates whether the element with the specified `elementId` is currently expanded (`true`) or collapsed (`false`).

+## Analytics Events
+- The sidebar uses the edx.ui.lms.outline.selected event
+- When a user navigates via the sidebar this event is generated from Unit.jsx
+- The event payload contains the target unit title, target unit url, and current url
+- For more information on this event see https://edx.readthedocs.io/projects/devdata/en/latest/internal_data_formats/tracking_logs/student_event_types.html#edx-ui-lms-sequence-next-selected

 ## Additional Notes

 - The `SimpleLoader` component is displayed when section data is being fetched.